Home

 Pitfalls of buying HR software for a small business

-• Choosing a vendor that lacks automation: Speaking of automated workflows, it’s also recommended that your vendor has this capability in at least some of their features.
-Whether it’s running payroll, onboarding, or signing documents, there are a lot of menial tasks that can be done automatically.
+• Choosing a vendor that lacks automation: Speaking of automated workflows, it’s also recommended that your vendor has this capability in some of their features.
+Whether it’s running payroll, onboarding, or signing documents, many menial tasks can be done automatically.

 Benefits and ROI of HR software for a small business